ericblau/challenge/CHALLENGE.md

  +  Written communication

 ##Instructions
-Timeframe: ~ 7 day limit, can turn in early when done, can ask for extension
+Timeframe: 7 days limit, can turn in early when done, can ask for extension

-This private GitHub repository (private repo) contains a skeleton Flask project which you will use to implement a basic REST API.
+This archive contains a skeleton Flask project which you will use to implement a basic REST API.
 The settings.py file in the project contains an Application Token and Secret for making authenticated requests against Twitter's API (see General expectations/notes below for 3rd party library usage).

+When complete, send a link to a version of the updated project.
+The source code can be hosted online as an archive file or in a repository (e.g., GitHub).

 ###Notes About the Code Provided
 The Flask application is already configured to read from the settings.py file.